klaviyo/commercetools-klaviyo/docs/infrastructure.md

 # Infrastructure

-Details on how to configure a cloud environment to run the plugin, configure commercetools and import tests data.
+This section details how to configure a cloud environment to run the plugin, configure klaviyo, commercetools and import tests data.
+The setup and configuration of a new environment for the klaviyo commercetools plugin require some manual steps:

+* Commercetools accounts creation
+* Creation of the commercetools API client for terraform
+* Creation of the klaviyo accounts
+* Creation of the klaviyo API keys
+* Configuration of GitHub for running pipelines

+The rest of the configuration of the environment (creation of the commercetools subscriptions, queues, docker repositories...) can be done using terraform scripts.
+The terraform scripts are available in `/infrastructure`

 ## Commercetools

+The initial creation of the commercetools projects and the API client for terraform must be done manually.
 The commercetools terraform scripts create subscription and test data.
 Check the section [Configuration of the pipelines in GitHub actions](#configuration-of-the-pipelines-in-gitHub-actions) on how to configure the API client and run the terraform scripts